You are most likely to be approved for the Discover it Cash Back if you have a FICO credit score between 670 and 850.

-With the Discover it Cash Back card, you can earn 5% cash back on popular spending categories that rotate every quarter, for up to $1,500 in purchases per quarter.
-All other purchases earn 1% cash back — and if you’re a new cardholder, Discover’s Cashback Match reward bonus will match all of the cash you earn during your first year.
+You can earn 5 percent cash back on popular spending categories that rotate every quarter with the Discover it Cash Back card, up to $1,500 in purchases per quarter — all other purchases earn 1 percent cash back.
+As a new cardholder, Discover’s Cashback Match reward bonus will match all of the cash back you earn during your first year.

-Plus, the Discover it Cash Back card is a no annual fee credit card — and new cardholders can take advantage of 15 months of 0% intro APR on purchases and balance transfers – followed by a regular variable APR of 12.24%-23.24% afterward.
+Plus, the Discover it Cash Back card is a no-annual-fee credit card.
+New cardholders can take advantage of 15 months of 0 percent intro APR on purchases and balance transfers, followed by a regular variable APR of 16.24 percent to 27.24 percent.
 That gives you over a year to pay off old balances, fund a large purchase or make day-to-day spending decisions without worrying about interest charges.

 What credit score do you need for the Discover it Cash Back card?

 According to Discover, the Discover it Cash Back credit card is for people with established credit, which means it’s looking for people who have built a positive credit history.
 What does that mean?
 Essentially, Discover wants to make sure you practice responsible credit habits, such as making on-time payments every month and keeping your balances low.